behu-kea/ITA24-1-sem/webteknologi/17-lets-build-a-generative-ai-tool.md

 #### Using the API

-There are lots of different endpoints within the OpenAI API.
-We will be using the [Chat endpoint](https://platform.openai.com/docs/api-reference/chat) that is also powering ChatGPT

-To use the API in javascript do as follows:
+Now to start working with the model i have created a template for you [here](https://github.com/behu-kea/ita24-1sem-code/blob/main/genai-test-js/openai.js).
+You can also use the code below

 ```javascript
 const OPENAI_API_KEY = 'API_KEY_HERE'; // Replace with your actual API key